What’s the cost of insurance for an old house?

 • Your postcode

-Insurance providers will take into account factors such as local crime rates and whether you live in an urban or rural area.
+Insurance providers will take into account local crime rates and whether you live in an urban or rural area.

 • The risk of subsidence